 Colour and tone are important components of Ray Crooke’s work and while he emulates some of Gauguin’s complementary colour harmonies, Crooke’s colour and subject are more conservative and less sensual than Gauguin.
 Crooke prefers to establish a scale of tones from light to dark and his subject matter focuses on real human experience, rather than myth.

 After his first successful exhibitions of 1959, Crooke continued to make frequent painting trips to remote areas such as Cape York Peninsula, Mornington Island and the Kimberley’s in North West Australia in the 1960’s and 70’s.
 In 1963 his work was included in London’s Tate Gallery Exhibition of Australian Art.
-He has continued to exhibit frequently in leading galleries in most capital cities with his work also being included in a number of significant group exhibitions and further exhibitions in London.
+He continued to exhibit frequently in leading galleries in most capital cities with his work also included in a number of significant group exhibitions and further exhibitions in London.
 Crooke also served as an official war artist during the Vietnam War.

 In 1969 Ray Crooke won the prestigious Archibald Prize for portraiture with a character study of the writer George Johnston.
 He was also the winner of the Wynne, Pring and Sulman Prizes from the Art Gallery of NSW in 1982 and in 1970 and winner of the Blake Prize in 1980.